pocc/merlink/README.md

     * [NSIS Wizard + IDE](http://hmne.sourceforge.net/) - Will build and debug NSIS scripts
     * [NSIS Sample Installers](http://nsis.sourceforge.net/Category:Real_World_Installers) - To learn how to build your own installer by example
-* [FPM](https://github.com/jordansissel/fpm) - A way to package to targets deb, rpm, pacman, and osxpkg
+* [FPM](https://github.com/jordansissel/fpm) - A way to package to targets deb, rpm, pacman, and osxpkg libxml2-utils
+### Linting
+* coala:
+    * On ubuntu, be sure to install these libraries as well:

+    `sudo apt install libxml2-utils libxml2-dev libxslt-dev libxml2`

 ### License